Board of Directors

 MEETINGS, PUBLIC NOTICE, QUORUM, MEETING CONDUCT AND ORDER OF BUSINESS, AND PUBLIC COMMENT

 Board meetings will be scheduled in compliance with the law, and as deemed by the board to be in the best interests of the district and community.
-The board will function through (1) regular meetings, (2) special meetings and (3) emergency meetings.
+The board will function through (1) regular meetings, (2) special meetings, and (3) emergency meetings.

 A. Regular Meetings

-Regular meetings are held at 6:30 p.m. on the second and fourth Monday of each month in the Administration Building Board Room or at other times and places as determined by the presiding officer or by majority vote of the board.
+A regular meeting does not require a public notice if held at the time and place provided by board policy.
 If regular meetings are to be held at places other than the Administration Building Board Room, or are adjourned to times other than a regular meeting time, notice of the meeting will be made in the same manner as provided for special meetings.
-All regular meetings of the board will be held within the district boundaries.
+All regular meetings of the board will be held within the district’s boundaries.